BldGraph program

 --config=filename

 The configuration file name, which may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Default is "config.ini" file in the working directory.
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+The default is config.ini file in the working directory.

 -d boolean